Permit to travel

 In the ticketing system of the British rail network, a Permit to Travel provisionally allows passengers to travel on a train when they have not purchased a ticket in advance and the ticket office of the station they are travelling from is closed, without incurring a penalty fare.

 Because some rail passengers may travel without having their tickets checked at any point of their journey, particularly at off-peak times when stations are less likely to be staffed, the obligation to possess a Permit to Travel allows the collection of at least some revenue from passengers who would otherwise travel for free.
-Most train operating companies (TOCs) have altered their penalty fare policies and have removed many permit to travel machines.
-PERTIS machines at larger stations have also in recent years given way to more sophisticated self-service ticket machines.
+Most train operating companies (TOCs) have altered their penalty fare policies and have removed many Permit to Travel machines.
+At larger stations, these stations have also in recent years given way to more sophisticated self-service ticket machines.